famer/device.css/device.css.md

 ### About

-Device.css is a project helping you to display app screenshots including phones, tablets and screens easily with pure css.
+Device.css is a project helping you to display app screenshots including phones, tablets and screens easily with pure CSS.

 ### Examples